nuuuwan/news_lk3_data/README.md

 2.58 PM - Traffic on the Colombo-Kandy main road came to a standstill following a tree collapse near Warakapola town.

 2.15 PM - The Ministry of Power & Energy has announced the disconnection of power supply to several areas in Galle, Kalutara, Ratnapura, Colombo, and Kegalle districts.

-01.20 PM - Army troops have been deployed in various areas to conduct rescue operations and provide relief to those affected by severe flooding in low-lying regions around the rivers, caused by adverse weather conditions across the island.

 ...